timmywil/panzoom/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I am requesting to **pull a topic/feature/bugfix branch** (right side).
 In other words, not *master*.
 - [ ] I have run `yarn test` against my changes and tests pass.
-- [ ] I have added tests to prove my fix is affective or my feature works.
+- [ ] I have added tests to prove my fix is effective or my feature works.
 This can be done in the form of unit tests in `test/unit/` or a new or altered demo in `demo/`.
 - [ ] I have added or edited necessary documentation in the README.md, or no docs changes are needed.

 ### Description